 - Orientation Walk incl. the Kaiser Wilhelm Church

-- Welcome Drinks at the Monkey Bar, 25hours Hotel Bikini
+- Welcome Dinner at NENI Berlin, 25hours Hotel Bikini

 Group members arriving on the ASA ‘designated’ flight will transfer to our hotel after clearing customs.
 If you are arriving independently, please make your own way to the Swissôtel Berlin.

 In the late afternoon we take a brief orientation walk in the vicinity of the hotel in the former West Berlin city centre, situated around Kurfürstendamm, the famous KaDaWe department store (subject to reopening in 2018) and the ruined remains of Kaiser Wilhelm-Gedächtniskirche.

 Rem Koolhaas’ Dutch firm OMA has recently revealed plans to overhaul Berlin’s well-known Kaufhaus des Westens, more commonly known as KaDeWe, with the addition of a glass rooftop extension and a series of sculptural new staircases.
 The much loved historic establishment, which first opened in 1907, has experienced numerous renovations over the years, the most recent being an arched glass ceiling that was added in the 1990s.
 OMA’s approach will be to treat the structure as four connected shops, each with its own entrance and circulation spaces.
 The aim is for each “quadrant” to have its own identity.
 The glazed rooftop extension will span two of these quadrants, replacing the vaulted restaurant that currently forms the top of the building.
 It will create a new ninth floor of retail, and will slightly alter the profile of the existing structure.